Decoding 2,2,3,3-Tetramethylbutane: A Deep Dive into its Structure, Properties, and Significance

 Q: Why is 2,2,3,3-tetramethylbutane less reactive than other alkanes?

 A: The high degree of substitution (the presence of many methyl groups) leads to significant steric hindrance.
-This steric crowding makes it difficult for reagents to approach the carbon atoms and react.
+Still, this steric crowding makes it difficult for reagents to approach the carbon atoms and react.
 This reduced accessibility to the carbon atoms is the primary reason for its lower reactivity compared to less branched alkanes.

 Q: Where can I find more information about 2,2,3,3-tetramethylbutane?